 h.
-Size: The device should be able to accommodate maintaining a three dimensional visual field the size of $0.028 \text{ m}^3$ around the surgical site.
-The system will be designed in order to rest at the foot of the one meter high surgical table.
-The system will consist of a stand and a mount for the cameras.
-The entire system should be able to collapse down to a carrying case or rolling stand that occupies no more than $0.042 \text{ m}^3$ , as specified by the client.
+Size: The device should be able to accommodate maintaining a three dimensional visual field the size of 0.028 m^3 around the surgical site.
+The system will be designed in order to rest at the foot of the 1 meter high surgical table and extend over the patient lying on the table.
+As a result, the system will consist of a base, and a collapsible arm with the data acquiring cameras attached.
+The entire system should be able to collapse down to a carrying case or rolling stand that occupies no more than 0.042 m^3 , as specified by the client.